 You may also access the score on the website around the date that it is reported to academic institutions, after logging on with your personal information: ID number and password.

 Within three months of the test date you may request an extra copy of your scores to be mailed to you free of charge.
 After this period NITE recommends ordering copies on the website.
 A fee of 39 shekels will be charged for each transcript.
 Log on to the website, click on “Scores” and then the link for your test date, and then click “Request Score Transcript”.
 You can pay by credit card on the website or with the downloadable Credit Card Payment form.
-Save the form to your computer and send it as an email attachment to email@example.com or by fax to 02-6754765.
+Save the form to your computer and send it as an email attachment to firstname.lastname@example.org.
 Please contact the Scoring Department by telephone the day after submitting the request to confirm that the request has been received.

 You can download a PDF score report from the website (recommended).